Traumi/foundryvtt-drag-ruler/README.md

 -OR-

-- Download the archive in https://github.com/Traumi/foundryvtt-drag-ruler/releases/download/v1.12.12/drag-ruler-1.12.12.zip
+- Download the archive in https://github.com/Traumi/foundryvtt-drag-ruler/releases/download/v1.12.13/drag-ruler-1.12.13.zip
 - Replace the drag-ruler folder in FoundryData/Data/modules/drag-ruler by the one in the archive

 # Changelog

+1.12.13 (Stable)
+- Token will follow the designated path and not taking shortcuts accros walls sometimes

 1.12.12
 - Minor improvements for less powerful computers